 GHOSTS & APPARITIONS

-Tickets and schedule will be available on Monday 2 November
+Tickets will be available on Monday 2 November

 More experimental films, playing with form and showcasing the dismantling of frontiers based on histories and collective memory.

 Augas Abisais / DEEP WATERS + Director Introduction

 Xacio Baño, Spain, 2020, 25’ - World Premiere

 The history of the Spanish Civil War is made of black holes, forgetfulness, missing images, bodies, and names.